colindembovsky/cols-agent-tasks/Tasks/ReplaceTokens/README.md

 1. Secrets

     Secrets are not set as environment variables.
-You have to defined them explicitly to scripts and tasks.
+You have to pass them explicitly to scripts and tasks.
 That means that if you wish to set secret values, you will need to do so outside of this task.